yeshua453/website/docs/controls/page.md

 The last view in the list is the one displayed on a page.

-The first view is a "root" view which cannot be poped.
+The first view is a "root" view which cannot be popped.

 ### `web`